tautaus/learning-note/CPP notes/Concurrency.md

 In C++ 03, we use calling the third-party function (like pthread) to create a new thread.
 In C++ 11, we can easily create a std::thread object by writing the callable as the constructor argument.
 The thread starts immediately and when it finishes it becomes *joinable*.
 Calling `join()` on a std::thread object will block (at any thread) before the thread is destroyed.

 Data race happens when at least 2 threads access a shared state concurrently and at least one thread tries to modify the shared state. `Join()` does not prevent data race if multiple threads try to change a object with a regular data type.
 That’s why we need to use std::atomic<T>.
 Every read/write operation to the atomic variable is synchronized with others.
 Though the unknown order of the operations could still be a bug in the real life, they will not cause UB.

+In the compilation, if we include thread sanitizer `-fsanitize=thread` to prevent and even count the data race.
+This is equivalent to declare every element atomic.

 ### Mutex Lock